profweiliu/design-resilient-communities/assignments.md

 At this stage of the semester, you have been introduced to the final project and the community context, and you will soon be meeting with community stakeholders for an interview.

-Provide a concise but thoughtful overview of your understanding of why revitalization of this site is necessary, and identify one pressing environmental issue affecting the site.
-Then, develop three questions you would like to ask community stakeholders during the interview.
-Your questions should help you clarify uncertainties, validate or challenge your assumptions, and fill gaps in your understanding that will inform your design approach.
+Provide a concise but thoughtful overview explaining why revitalization of this site is necessary.
+Identify one pressing environmental issue affecting the site, drawing on the framework domains - social, environmental, economic, and institutional, discussed in class.
+While multiple issues may be present, focus on specifically on an environmental condition, as it is often the most immediately observable and measurable.

+Next, develop at least three questions you would like to ask community stakeholders during the interview.
+These questions do not need to be limited to the environmental domain.
+Instead, they should help you with clarify uncertainties, validate or challenge your initial assumptions, and address gaps in your understanding that will inform your design.

 In your response, you might consider:
 - Physical conditions of the public space
-- Surrounding activities and circulation
+- Surrounding activities and circulation patterns
 - How the space is currently used (or underused)

 ### Format requirement